Dwolla/v2-ach-api-docs/source/includes/_labels.md

 ## Create a label ledger entry

 To create a new entry on a Label Ledger you’ll specify the ID of the Label, as well as a positive or negative amount value (depending on if the purpose is to increase or decrease the amount tied to a Label).
-The amount tied to a Label cannot go negative, therefore if the amount of the label ledger entry exceeds the current amount tied to a Label, then a validation error will be returned.
+The amount tied to a Label cannot go negative, therefore if the amount of the label ledger entry exceeds the current amount tied to a Label then a validation error will be returned.

 ### HTTP request